National Teams: José Perkeman began work at the helm of the Venezuelan National Team | National teams

 Shortlisted list:

-Defenders: Pablo Bonilla (Portland Timbers-USA), Luis Adrián Martínez (Always Ready-BOL), Francisco La Mantía (Deportivo La Guaira), Jesús Quintero (Deportivo Táchira), Jefre Vargas (Metropolitanos SC) and Oscar González (Monagas FC) .
+Defenses: Pablo Bonilla (Portland Timbers-USA), Luis Adrián Martínez (Always Ready-BOL), Francisco La Mantía (Deportivo La Guaira), Jesús Quintero (Deportivo Táchira), Jefre Vargas (Metropolitanos SC) and Oscar González (Monagas FC).

 Midfielders: Cristian Cásseres Jr. (New York Red Bulls-USA), Wikelman Carmona (New York Red Bulls-USA), Renzo Zambrano (FC Pyunik Yerevan-ARM), Maurice Cova (Deportivo Táchira), Edson Castillo (Caracas FC), Telasco Segovia (Deportivo Lara) and Júnior Moreno (without team)